allanstar-byte/MACHINE-LEARNING/README.md

 I can perform numerical and visual summarization of data.
 I can provide my supervised learning solution having taken into consideration the exploratory data analysis principles.

+## Quantile Regression
+I can recognize when to choose Quantile regression.
+I can explain how Quantile regression differs from other regression models.
+I can apply Quantile regression when solving for business problems.
+I can understand the limitations that come with using Quantile regression.

+## Ridge Regression
+I can recognize when to choose Ridge regression.
+I can explain how Ridge regression differs from other regression models.
+I can apply Ridge regression when solving for business problems.
+I can understand the limitations that come with using Ridge regression.

+## Lasso Regression
+I can recognize when to choose Lasso regression.
+I can explain how Lasso regression differs from other regression models.
+I can apply Lasso regression when solving for business problems.
+I can understand the limitations that come with using Lasso regression.

+## ElasticNet Regression
+I can recognize when to choose Elastic Net regression.
+I can explain how Elastic Net regression differs from other regression models.
+I can apply Elastic Net regression when solving for business problems.
+I can understand the limitations that come with using Elastic Net regression.